-SCOM and BMC Helix Operations Management with AIOps are leading competitors in the IT operations management space.
-BMC Helix has the upper hand with its advanced AI-driven capabilities and a broader integration scope.
+SCOM and BMC Helix Operations Management with AIOps compete in the IT operations management category.
+BMC Helix appears to have the upper hand with its AI-driven features that enhance predictive analytics and proactive monitoring, offering significant benefits to users.

 That gave us a very positive image as an agile vendor that came in and brought a highly valuable solution that drove cost reduction, that drove better return on investment, that drove more business confidence and highly automated spectrum and also it did improve overall cybersecurity aspects of the operations as well.